-Key takeaways - 46% of global respondents described their state as Integrated - Singapore showed the highest percentages as Automated and Autonomous with 44% vs the global benchmark of 30%.
-Benelux was the lowest at 15% - 77% of Banks and 71% of Media companies placed themselves in either the Traditional or Integrated stage, above the global benchmark of 70% - This finance area had the lowest percent at the Autonomous stage There were variations in the results by sector and region.
+Touchless close process with exceptions managed through human-monitored Al routines Key takeaways - 46% of global respondents described their state as Integrated - Singapore showed the highest percentages at Automated and Autonomous with 44% vs the global benchmark of 30%.
+Benelux was the lowest at 15% - 77% of Banks and 71% of Media companies placed themselves in either the Traditional or Integrated stage, above the global benchmark of 70% - · This finance area had the lowest percent at the Autonomous stage Observations Almost half of respondents (46%) placed themselves at the Integrated stage when it came to process controls, accounting and close.
+These finance and IT leaders felt they had centralized and transparent accounting rules with a mostly automated period-end close process.
+Only 4% identified at the Autonomous stage - the lowest percentage of the four key finance areas.
+There were variations in the results by sector and region.
 Singapore showed the highest percentages at Automated and Autonomous with 44% versus the global benchmark of 30%.
 Benelux was the lowest at 15%.
-Banking had the most respondents in the traditional or integrated stages at 77% versus the global average of 70%

-Reporting and Forecasting
+Banking had the most respondents in the Traditional or Integrated stages at 77% versus the global average of 70% Reporting and Forecasting